github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 - When variant analysis state is "canceled"
 2. Results view opens automatically
 - When starting variant analysis run
-- When vscode opens (if view was open when vscode was closed)
+- When VSCode opens (if view was open when VSCode was closed)
 3. Can copy repository list
 See section from query history.
 4. Can export results